 Frank is survived by his wife of fifty-three years, Diana (Troiano) Cichello, his daughter Francesca A. Cichello (Adam Daily), a grandson Roman, sisters Catherine Tavella and Elisa Messina (Angelo Messina), his nieces Maria Rosa Walker (Daniel Walker), Francine Tavella, Jo Ann Heller (Scott Heller) and nephews Joseph Tavella and Bruno Messina (Mary Ellen).
 He was predeceased by his brother, Salvatore M. Cichello, M.D. and his niece, Angela Gutiérrez.

 Family and friends are invited and may call on (today) Wednesday July 31, 2019 from 2:00 pm to 4:00 pm and 7:00 pm to 9:00 pm at McLoughlin & Mason Funeral Home, corner of 109th Street and Third Avenue, Lansingburgh.

 Funeral mass 10:00 am on Thursday August 1, 2019 at St. Clement’s Church 231 Lake Avenue, Saratoga Springs.
 Entombment will follow at St. Mary’s Cemetery, Troy.
 Please visit www.mcloughlinmason.com.

-To send flowers to Francesco's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Francesco A. Cichello, please visit our floral store.